Ramsha1923/ENSE-375---Recipe-Management-System/README.md

 Unlike web-based platforms, this application will function fully offline, ensuring availability in all environments, including kitchens with limited connectivity.<br>
 #### Rationale:
 The need for this project became clear after observing the difficulties faced by home cooks and hobbyists in managing recipes effectively.
 Paper-based systems are prone to damage and disorganization, while online platforms often come with distractions or require internet access.
 Our proposed Recipe Management System addresses these issues by offering a simple, efficient, and accessible way to store and retrieve recipes, without unnecessary complications.

+### 2.2	Design Requirements
+This section has the following three subsections:
+#### 2.2.1	Functions
+Provide functions of the design project.
+Remember that the functions contain verbs.
+#### 2.2.2	Objectives
+Provide objectives of the design project.
+Remember that the objectives are specified as adjectives.
+#### 2.2.3	Constraints
+Provide constraints here.
+Remember that the constraints are binary (either satisfied or not).